-*Note: I actually wrote the first part of this entry a little over two years ago for another blog.
+*Note: I actually wrote the first part of this entry for the Lovecraft podcast a little over two years ago for another blog.
 But I still love this podcast, I still want to promote it, and there’s new information to provide.
 So, full disclosure of my self-plagiarism aside, here we go:

 It would appear that I’m a late-comer to the H.P.
 Lovecraft party.
 I had previously heard things described as Lovecraftian and had some vague notions of what some of his work was about, but I had never previously delved into his stories.
 And then I stumbled across this podcast a couple of years ago.